longevity-genie/just-chat-glucosedao/README.md

 To make Docker automatically start:
 Open Docker Desktop.
 Go to Settings → General.
-Enable “Start Docker Desktop when you log in”.
+Enable "Start Docker Desktop when you log in".

 ## For both operating systems